-In the preparation of our consolidated financial statements and related disclosures, we have adopted various accounting policies that govern the application of U.S. GAAP.
-Our significant accounting policies are described in Note 2 to our Consolidated Financial Statements contained elsewhere in this prospectus.
-While all of these policies are important to understanding our consolidated financial statements, certain accounting policies and estimates are considered critical due to their impact on the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses for the periods covered by such financial statements.
+In the preparation of our financial statements and related disclosures, we have adopted various accounting policies that govern the application of U.S. GAAP.
+Our significant accounting policies are described in Note 2 to the Consolidated Financial Statements.
+While all of these policies are important to understanding our financial statements, certain accounting policies and estimates are considered critical due to their impact on the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses for the periods covered by such financial statements.
 We have identified investment valuation, revenue recognition, and income taxes as our most critical accounting estimates.
 We continuously evaluate our estimates, including those related to the matters described below.
 Because of the nature of the judgment and assumptions we make, actual results could materially differ from those estimates under different assumptions or conditions.
 A discussion of our critical accounting policies follows.